 Alzheimer’s is a progressive brain disorder that damages and eventually destroys brain cells, leading to a loss of memory, thinking and other brain functions.
 Ultimately, Alzheimer’s is fatal.

 Recently, there has been research showing that some cases of Alzheimer’s are actually misdiagnosed.
 Although medicine has long recognized Transient Ischemic Attacks (TIA’s are mini-strokes, with stroke symptoms that last less than 24 hours before disappearing), it now appears there exists micro-TIAs neither patient nor doctor realize have happened.
 If these micro TIA’s occur hundreds, even thousands of times, the outcome mimics Alzheimer’s.
-(Check your risk for stroke or TIA using the National Stroke Association’s TIA risk calculator.)
+(Learn more about TIA risks and symptoms here.)